 What is culture?
 In its simplest and most useful description culture is the “way we behave on this team”.
 Behavior is a reflection of values.
 Recruiting and developing a common set of values helps create success.

-So how do teams end up with the “wrong” culture.
+So how do teams end up with the ‘wrong’ culture.
 There are several Australian teams which have had issues with their culture prominently displayed in the media including the 2012 Australian Olympic Swimming Team, the Australian Cricket team, the Australian Davis Cup team, and (in previous years) the Australian Rugby Union Team -the Wallabies.
-In this article we will not be going into great depth as to what went wrong with these specific teams, but will be looking to discuss 10 factors that Defining Successful Cultures and reflecting on the culture challenge.
+In this article we will not be going into great depth as to what went wrong with these specific teams, but will instead be looking at 10 factors that define successful cultures and reflect on the associated culture challenge.

 In my role at Athlete Assessments, I have had the opportunity to work with more than 700 different teams over a 15 year period.
 In working with this many teams, I have had the privilege of seeing a lot of different cultures – successful and unsuccessful.
 In terms of successful cultures, there are certainly patterns of behavior that have become clear to me that signal a successful culture.

 - The Coaches have been deliberate about creating the culture they want.
 They have never let it just happen or emerge.

 - Coaches have used a process such as the GRIP Model to develop their culture.

 - Coaches have defined their values and behaviors and these match the goal the team wants to achieve.